Eurosafe

 Inertia reel blocks such as the MSA PFL retractable lanyard, The MSA Sealed SRL (Self Retracting Lifeline), The Protecta Rebel SRL, The Ridgegear RGA Range, The Yale Fall Arrest Inertia reel block, Miller Falcon, Black Rhino & Scorpion blocks, Sala Sealed Blok – Twin Talon & Ultralok, the Tractel Blocfor & The IKAR inertia reel blocks are just some of the inertia reel blocks common in the UK marketplace.
 The inspection & maintenance criteria for each block differ between manufacturer & product so it is imperative that you consult the manufacturer's instructions prior to use & follow the recommended inspection/maintenance guidelines.

-Eurosafe is able to guide you through this decision-making process & assist you in the inspection & maintenance of the majority of inertia reel devices.
+Eurosafe is able to guide you through this decision-making process and assist you in the inspection & maintenance of the majority of inertia reel devices.

 Where a fall protection system exposes the user to a fall risk, there is a need to have in place a rescue plan.
 Reliance upon the emergency services is no longer deemed acceptable.